Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Experience:

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for various clients

-- Acquired strong skills in Excel and PowerPoint
+- Developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020